davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 type=TTY msg=audit(1597199293.906:84): tty pid=2520 uid=1002 auid=0 ses=1 major=4 minor=1 comm="su" data=6D7262336E5F41634064336D79210A
 ```

 The data field contains the HEX value of the parameter used in the execution, which can be converted to text.
-You can use any converter online but you can also use `vim` to this task, as described below:
+You can use any converter online, but you can also use `vim` to this task, as described below:

 - Open a file in edit mode using `vim`